sandeshkota/knowledge/docs/microservice/intro.md

 - Incase of performance tuning (small & flexible, experimentation, scalable)

-### Disadvantages ?
+### Challenges
 - Maintainence challenge as there are many services interacting with each other
-- Distrivuted Transaction is complex if there are more services
+- Distributed Transaction is complex if there are more services
 - Testing entire flow is difficult and so logging and monitoring plays a vital role
 - Since each microservice has its own set of technologies, moving people across teams will be challenging & requires training
 - Resolving issues if it cuts across multiple services
-- UI design can be challening as the client (or server) should aggregate data from several microservices and show it to the user
+- UI design can be challenging as the client (or server) should aggregate data from several microservices and show it to the user
-- Every service should validate access token (extra calls)
-- Monitoring is also a challenge as there are many components to monitor.
+- Monitoring & Logging is very important aspect and are very much needed.
+Monitoring is also a challenge as there are many components to monitor.
 Logging should be aggregated.
+- Communication b/w microservices happens over a network.
+So the network performance is also a major factor in designing a micro service.
+(So avoid chatty behavior)
+- Cascading Failures - Because of microservice dependencies.
+There are several patterns to reduce the impact - Fault Tolerant Patterns.
+- Automation mindset is very much needed as there are several microservices.